 A whole and unified mind could also be thought of as an integrated mind.
 The words integrated, integrity, and disintegration all point to a degree of wholeness.
 An individual with enough wholeness (most parts are integrated with the whole) will respond to the circumstances of their lives in a way that accurately reflects those circumstances.
 This individual has the capacity for personal development and growth.

-The internal resources devoted to managing the fallout of the unhealed past can change the way a person views the current circumstances of their lives.
+The internal resources devoted to managing the fallout of the unhealed past can change the way a person views and reacts to the current circumstances of their lives.

 We all do our best to manage our internal conflict.
 Some can do this with a high level of functionality.
-Others struggle to function well in one or more areas of life.
+Others struggle to function well in one or more areas of life until the internal conflict is resolved.

 For example, someone who excels in their career may struggle with personal relationships.
 Someone who seems to do well in relationships may struggle with career.
 Someone who seems to have it all together may secretly struggle with anxiety or depression.

-The balance between the need for healing and the capacity for growth is determined by the degree of resistance to personal growth and development and the success that use of the IFS model has in resolving that resistance.
+The balance between the need for healing and the capacity for growth is determined by the degree of resistance to personal growth and development.

 If a client’s need for healing is greater than their capacity for personal growth and development, the coach and client are at a choice point.